Caution

 Spacing between the Placement test and the students' first Benchmark:

 Students will not receive a Benchmark during the same testing window in which they take the Placement test.
-However, when students take the Placement between Benchmark windows (specifically, in July, November or March), it's possible students will receive their first Benchmark test very shortly after their Placement.
+However, when students finish the Placement between Benchmark windows (specifically, in July, November or March), it's possible students will receive their first Benchmark test very shortly after their Placement.

 - For example, if a student takes the Placement in late November, they will still be prompted to take the MOY Benchmark the first time they log in to the program in December.
 This is because the MOY Benchmark testing window opens on December 1st.